-After a plea from a stranger, he spent hours trying to save thousands of stranded bees – KION546
+AFTER A PLEA FROM A STRANGER, HE SPENT HOURS TRYING TO SAVE THOUSANDS OF STRANDED BEES – KION546

 By Abby Bustin and Caroline Kucera, CNN

-Edward Morgan Jr. was part of a massive rescue mission this week — one involving thousands of bees.
+(CNN) -- Edward Morgan Jr. was part of a massive rescue mission this week -- one involving thousands of bees.

 Morgan, who has been in the beekeeping practice for about four years, received an urgent call from a stranger on Sunday: an Alaskan beekeeper said her 200 packages of bees were missing.